lalitsachan/lalitsachan.github.io/_posts/2019-07-09-Feature-Engineering.md

 A simple example of ratio variable can be utilisation of credit cards [ratio between expense and limit]
 ```

-You can find a detailed discussion about what kind of feature transformation different algorithms can emulate and what they can not : [here](https://explained.ai/rf-importance/){:target="_blank"}
+You can find a detailed discussion about what kind of feature transformation different algorithms can emulate and what they can not :  [here](https://bit.ly/2UNDgED) {:target="_blank"}

 Few notes on the takeaways/followups  .